Animals And Humans

 On the other hand, raising, feeding and domesticating animals of another species is not at all limited to humans.
 Termites and ants, for example, raise aphids they carry on plants and milk like cows to harvest the honeydew that feed their larvae.
 But this consideration escaped Pat Shipman’s attention.

 Another forgotten fact, even more disturbing: the link between man and animal has its very real counterpart, namely the link between animal and man.
 We remember the film The Wild Child, inspired by a real fact.
 An abandoned child in the wild is raised by an animal female, a bear, a lioness or a wolf, like Romulus and Remus.
-In The Jungle Book, Rudyard Kipling’s masterpiece, the Mowgli child is raised by the Baloo bear, Bagheera panther, and other big cats.
+In The Jungle Book, Rudyard Kipling’s masterpiece, baby Mowgli is raised by Baloo bear, Bagheera panther and other big cats.
 More recently, in the United States, a lost child has been helped spontaneously by a bear. (source) Actually this anthropologist has skipped a lot of essential data, which would have led her to more discernment.
 Her analysis would have gained in accuracy and conviction.

 It is imperative that humanity form a new way of thinking to survive and reach a higher plane.
-(Albert Einstein)

 “The cutting tools have transformed human ancestors in effective predators, as evidenced by the numerous cuts on the fossilized bones of their prey,” she wrote.
 Becoming predators, our ancestors found themselves in direct competition with other carnivores who fought for their carcasses and prey.
-As Shipman explains, those of our ancestors who have studied human prey had more meat than others.
-“Those who have observed the behavior of their prey and potential competitors have added a double evolutionary advantage for natural selection,” she said.
-It’s interesting but short sighted: the inner vision of neolithic culture escapes completely.
+As Shipman explains, those of our ancestors who have studied human prey had more meat than others“Those who have observed the behavior of their prey and potential competitors have added a double evolutionary advantage for natural selection,” she said. (source)Pat Shipman, loc. cit.

 But she has not finished yet.
 Over time, Shipman explains, the volume of information collected on animals has increased, and the evolutionary advantages to transmit this knowledge.
 Language has evolved in parallel, becoming a means of communicating information through symbols.
 “Although we can not know the original use of language, however, we get an idea through prehistoric art.
-Almost all rock paintings and engravings represent animals.”
+Almost all rock paintings and engravings represent animals.” (source)Pat Shipman, loc. cit.

 altamira-bison-688po